Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_main_panel.md

 ![Tach](../../img/Tach.jpg)

 A percentage-noting Tachometer is provided for each engine, including an inset wheel for accurate display of single digits.
-Normal values are 65% for idle, 95% in full mil power and 105% for full afterburner.
+Normal values are 65% for idle, 95% in full MIL power and 105% for full afterburner.

 ## Exhaust Gas Temperature Gauges